YutaUchida-M26/BookingProj/ReadMe.md

 - `Hotel`: Represents a hotel with its name, location, etc.
 - `HotelAvailability`: Represents the availability of rooms in hotels for specific dates.
 - `Reservation`: Represents a user's reservation with details like the hotel, room type, check-in, and check-out dates.

-Note: The actual model fields and their relationships are not detailed in the provided code but are essential for the application to function correctly.

-This Django hotel booking application provides a straightforward way for users to search for hotels and make reservations.
-Further improvements and additional features can be added based on specific business requirements.